 About VeganFest Tasmania

-Join us for the inaugural VeganFest Tasmania, showcasing a life without animal exploitation.
+Join us for the third annual VeganFest Tasmania, showcasing a life without animal exploitation.

 There will be speakers, cooking demos, stalls, and most importantly lots of food!

 - Time: 10am-4pm